Deciding to sell digital products for your small business can be a complete game-changer.

 The beauty of adding digital products to your online store is that there are no overhead costs, no manufacturing fees, and no hassle or headache of shipping.

 You can create and launch a digital product and sell it for an indefinite amount of time.
 Selling digital products can be the perfect addition to your business.

 Selling digital products allows you to accommodate more customers and not jump through the hassle of shipping out physical goods or solely relying on booking clients as your main stream of income.

-Although, you can sell both digital and physical goods at the same time and book clients while still selling digital goods as well.
-But creating and selling digital products in your online store allows your website to be a 24/7 money making, customer serving machine.
+Although, you can sell both digital and physical goods at the same time and book clients you sell digital products as well.
+But creating and selling digital products in your online store allows your website to be a 24/7 money-making, customer serving machine.
 That’s a win-win for everyone involved!

-The best part about creating and selling digital products from your online store is that you can create something once and sell it over and over.
-You can work with a client one time but that work doesn’t reproduce itself like digital goods can.
+When you sell digital products from your online store you can create something once and sell it over and over.
+You can work with a client one time but that work doesn’t reproduce itself the way digital goods can.